 - Stay on the designated viewpoint, well back from the cliff edge

-- Never, ever approach sea level during storm conditions
+- Never approach sea level during storm conditions—"sneaker waves" arrive without warning and kill

 - Check tide times.
 Don't get cut off.